PunkyIANG/a-particular-project/README.md

 When that is done, open up the installer and select the .NET and Python workloads, it should just work.

-Alternatively, here is Python https://www.python.org/downloads/, and here is .NET 5 https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-5.0.301-windows-x64-installer
+Alternatively, here is Python https://www.python.org/downloads/, and here is .NET Core 3.1 https://dotnet.microsoft.com/download/dotnet/3.1

 ## Setup Instructions